Jeremy Ryan: Legal issues

 In 2012, Ryan was charged with receiving stolen property.
 A stolen Capitol Police jacket was found in his apartment while he was unconscious.
 He admitted he possessed the jacket and wore it to parties as a joke.
 In 2013, as part of a plea agreement, the stolen property charge and three other misdemeanor cases were dismissed.

 Ryan was also charged for disorderly conduct outside of the Capitol Press room, now known as the Dick Wheeler press room.
 Ryan often taunted Gwen Guenther when she took over her father's “The Wheeler Report”, after his death.

 In 2016, Ryan was arrested drug charges.
 In a plea agreement the next year, he was sentenced to 20 days in jail and fined $518.

 In October 2018, Ryan was arrested in Black Earth, Wisconsin, on charges of attempting to purchase "a lethal dose of a radioactive substance" with the intent to cause death.
 His attorneys stated that, after learning his cancer was in remission, he was attempting to purchase the substance in order to commit suicide should his cancer return.
 The charge of attempted "nuclear terrorism" was dismissed in February 2020; On February 12, 2020, Ryan pleaded guilty to unlawfully attempting to purchase radioactive material; he was sentenced to time served and was released.

 In June 2020, while still on supervised release for his previous conviction, Ryan was arrested and charged with making terrorist threats against Dane County Sheriff Dave Mahoney and his family.
 The offending messages were related to protests in Madison.
 Ryan allegedly posted on Facebook the home address of the sheriff as well as some of his family in a demand that they release Madison protest leader Devonere Johnson, also known as Yeshua Musa, whose arrest prompted violent protests on the night of June 23.
+The charges of making terroristic threats and stalking were eventually dismissed and Ryan was still charged with disorderly conduct, threatening injury or harm with a computer message and unlawful phone use.
+He was given time served.
+According to a press report Ryan was on the Federal Terrorism watch list at the time of his arrest.